 Did Lady Doyle give Houdini a seance in which she contacted his mother?

 It is true that in 1922 Sir Arthur and Lady Conan Doyle gave Houdini an automatic writing seance that supposedly contacted his mother.
 In fact, the words Lady Doyle speaks in the miniseries is largely verbatim.
 It's also true that Houdini did not accept the seance as legitimate.
 The three tells were that his mother's spirit made the sign of the cross (she was Jewish), wrote in English (she spoke German), and there was no mention that the day before was her birthday (not Houdini's birthday as shown in the miniseries).
 This seance was the beginning of the end of Houdini's friendship with Sir Arthur Conan Doyle.
-(Read: Review: Houdini and Conan Doyle.)
+(Read: The Mama message.)

 Did Houdini crusade against fraudulent mediums?

 It is true that during the final years of his life Houdini exposed fraudulent mediums, both on stage and by going to seances in disguise.
 He also employed a small "secret service" of investigators who would go to seances on his behalf and bring back information.
 He testified in front of Congress in support of a bill to outlaw fortune telling in the District of Columbia.
 He published a book on his investigations called A Magician Among The Spirits.
 (Read: Houdini, the Hillstreet, and the birth of a ghostbuster.)

 Did Margery try to seduce Houdini in his hotel room?

 While Mina Crandon a.k.a.
 "Margery" fostered intimate relationships with some members of the Scientific American committee that investigated her in 1924, there is no evidence that she ever tried or even had the opportunity to seduce Houdini.
 Of her well recorded charms, Houdini said, "Her applesauce means nothing to me."